cloudmesh-community/book/chapters/pi/vnc.md

 We had some issues with the installed version of VNC that is customized for connecting a Laptop via the ethernet cable to the PI.
-However as we connect wirelessly, our setup is slightly diffrent.
-The easiset way that we found is to update the Raspbian OS as follows.
+However as we connect wirelessly, our setup is slightly different.
+The easiest way that we found is to update the Raspbian OS as follows.
 In a terminal type

     sudo apt-get update